samsquire/wants/README.md

 I want to be 15 minutes of work walking.
 I want to be 5 minutes away from local shops.
 I want to be within 10 minutes of doctors.
 I want to be around this kind of people.
 All this has a cost and a set of positions to take to get what I want.

-# Politics

-I think government should fund:

- * free schools
- * free higher education for vocational subjects - degrees where you can get a easily gt a job
- * healthcare
- * cheap shelter

-Rent seeking should be discouraged and land owners should be taxed.